ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

-Whatever the merits of admitting remote attendees, it reduces the minimum cost of creating a NomCom-eligible volunteer from three flights and ~5 days of travel over the course of at least 8 months, to zero financial cost and the time required to log in three times over the course of a year.
+Whatever the merits of admitting remote attendees, it reduces the minimum cost of creating a NomCom-eligible volunteer from three flights and ~5 days of travel over the course of at least 8 months, to zero financial cost and the time required to log in three times over at least 8 months.
 Some organizations might not be deterred in either case, while others might now find such an attack to be feasible.

-## A Surge of Volunteers
+### A Surge of Volunteers

 A large number of "legitimate" volunteers makes it quite difficult to control 6 of 10 NomCom slots.
 Setting aside limitations on the number of selections from